 Each semester is packed with campus visits and speeches by current technology policy leaders.

-• perspective on the privacy and cybersecurity risks created by new technologies;
+• perspective on privacy and cybersecurity risks created by new technologies

-• Connections to internships and capstone projects with technology policy leaders; and
+• Connections to internships and capstone projects with tech policy leaders

 Policy Concentration Advisor